Wilson Flagg: Personal life and death

 The names of Flagg and his wife Darlene are located on Panel S-70 of the National September 11 Memorial's South Pool, along with those of other passengers of Flight 77.

 The Flaggs lived in Mississippi, California, and Connecticut before settling in the early 1990s to Daybreak Farm, a Black Angus beef cattle farm in Millwood, Virginia.
 They also owned a home in Las Vegas, and Dee Flagg was active in Grace Evangelical Lutheran Church in Winchester, Virginia, and the Greenway Garden Club in Clarke County.
 Both were members of the Blue Ridge Hunt.
+They had two sons, Marc and Michael.

 During the September 11 attacks in 2001, the Flaggs and their friend, Barbara G. Edwards, were on board American Airlines Flight 77, heading to a family gathering in California.
-They were killed when it crashed into the Pentagon.
-The Flaggs were both 62, and were survived by their sons, Marc and Michael, and four grandchildren.
+They were murdered when it crashed into the Pentagon.

 At the National 9/11 Memorial, Flagg, his wife and Edwards are memorialized at the South Pool, on Panel S-70.

+Awards and honors

+His decorations included the Distinguished Service Medal, two Legion of Merits, the Meritorious Service Medal, five Air Medals and the Navy Commendation Medal with Combat V.